mfierbaugh/RBB_Converged_SDN_Transport/README.md

+# Features

+Features in this playbook:
+ - Segment Routing using ISIS
+ - Transport Independant Loop Free Alternate (TI-LFA)

 # Usage

 This project is a full CI/CD pipline for configuration management.
 All configuration changes should be made by logging an issue then merging the changes to the Development branch then Test branch.

-Features in this playbook:
- - Segment Routing using ISIS
- - Transport Independant Loop Free Alternate (TI-LFA)

 WARNING - this is a full commit replace and will restore the Converged SDN Transport configuration.